With flavorful spices that actually improve insulin sensitivity, these low-glycemic Indian curries let diabetics indulge without worry.

 Nearly 77 million Indians live with diabetes, making diet planning essential.

-Diabetics can safely include curry dishes 2-3 times weekly when mindful of curry portion sizes.
-A quarter-plate serving of low-carb options like vegetable curry or tandoori preparations works best.
+People with diabetes can safely include curry dishes 2-3 times per week when mindful of portion sizes.
+A quarter-plate serving of low-carb options, such as vegetable curry or tandoori dishes, works best.

 The weekly meal frequency should balance variety with blood sugar management.